 How Were Air Force Veterans Exposed to Asbestos?

-Asbestos products went into every American military aircraft built from the late 1930s until the early 1980s.
+Asbestos-containing products went into every U.S. military plane built from the late 1930s until the early 1980s.

 - B-25 Liberator